seedabit/nextjs-react-typescript/README.md

 > [!IMPORTANT]
 > Make sure to write tests for your code.
 It is recommended to write tests for all non-component functions in the project.

+### Husky

+Husky is a tool that allows you to run scripts before committing or pushing your code.
+It is used to check for linting errors, run tests, and more.
+Husky is configured to run Eslint and Jest before committing your code in this repository, for example.

+- [Husky Documentation](https://typicode.github.io/husky) - learn about Husky features and API.

+> [!NOTE]
+> Husky is used to check for linting errors and run tests before committing your code.
+Make sure to fix all errors before pushing your code.
+If NEEDED you can skip the Husky checks by adding the `--no-verify` flag to the commit command (`git commit -m "message" -m "detailed description" --no-verify`).

+## On commits, branches, and PRs

+For commits, branches, and PRs, follow the guidelines below:

+- **PRs**: Always create a PR to merge with the `dev` branch.
+Never merge directly to the `main` branch.
+Assume the `main` branch is the production branch.
+- **Branches**: Create branches for each feature or bug fix.
+Use the format `feature/feature-name`, `bugfix/bug-name`, `issue/issue-number`, etc.
+- **Commits**: Use the [Conventional Commits](https://github.com/iuricode/padroes-de-commits) format for commits.
+It's recommended to add a bigger description to the commit message for better understanding.
+E.g. `git commit -m "feat(login): added login" -m "Added login feature using the firebase auth api`.

+> [!NOTE]
+> Commits are checked and validated by Husky, Lint-staged and Jest tested.
+Make sure to fix all errors before pushing your code.

 ## On Deploying